drago87/ST-Character-Maker/SillyTavern Character Maker/Generate/Step3 Generate Appearance & Anatomy.md

 	/setvar key=genSettings index=useContext Yes|
 	/setvar key=extra []|
 	/addvar key=extra "- Body: {{getvar::appearanceBody}}"|
+	/ife (appearanceFeatures != 'None') {:
 		/addvar key=extra "- Features: {{getvar::appearanceFeatures}}"|
+	:}|
 	/addvar key=extra "- Species Group: {{getvar::speciesGroup}}"|
 	/setvar key=genSettings index=extraContext {{getvar::extra}}|
 	/ife (futanari == 'Yes') {:
-		/setvar key=logicBasedInstruction "6. {{getvar::firstName}} is a futanari.
+		/setvar key=logicBasedInstruction "7. {{getvar::firstName}} is a futanari.
 The anus should be described neutrally and anatomically, with no reference to the cock or pussy."|
 	:}|
 	/ife ('Tail' in appearanceFeatures) {:
 		/ife (logicBasedInstruction == '') {:
-			/setvar key=logicBasedInstruction "6. {{getvar::firstName}} has a tail.
+			/setvar key=logicBasedInstruction "7. {{getvar::firstName}} has a tail.
 Describe the anus in relation to the tail's base if visible."|
 		:}|
 		/else {:
 			/addvar key=logicBasedInstruction "{{newline}}7. {{getvar::firstName}} has a tail.
 Describe the anus in relation to the tail's base if visible."